sebastiansam55/isp-tracking/README.md

 ## Cron job
 Here is what the cron job I use looks like:

 `0 * * * * /usr/bin/speedtest-cli --csv >> /home/sam/speedtest.csv`

 The above will run once at the top of every hour.

 For more information on cron scheduling see https://crontab.guru/

 ## Generating graphs
 `Rscript speedtest.r`

 That's it thats the script.

+The input file it takes **HAS** to be named `speedtest.csv` and it **HAS** to be in the same directory that you are running the script in.
+R is weird and dumb but makes very nice graphs.

 You can easily import the `.csv` file and work on it in your program/language of choice.

 ## Output
 Here are what the current output of the graphs look like:

 **Ping**
 ![Ping](https://github.com/sebastiansam55/isp-tracking/raw/main/ping.png)